lucatrn/sock/docs/BUILDING.md

 ## Required Software

-The following software must be installed:
+On all platforms, the following software must be installed:

 * Emscripten
 * NodeJS
 * Python

+For windows, the following must be installed:

+* Visual Studio

 ## Building on Windows

-Run `build.bat`.
+Build `projects/sock_win/sock_win.sln`